Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 \section Authors Authors and Contributors
-- Main Author: <a id="ext" href="mailto:Achim.Spangler_at_osb-ag:de">Achim Spangler</a> designed the complete framework
+- Main Author: <a href="mailto:Achim.Spangler_at_osb-ag:de">Achim Spangler</a> designed the complete framework
-- Virtual Terminal Expert: <a id="ext" href="mailto:M.Wodok_at_osb-ag:de">Martin Wodok</a> implemented the tool <b>vt2iso</b> and the virtual terminal handling
+- Virtual Terminal Expert: <a href="mailto:M.Wodok_at_osb-ag:de">Martin Wodok</a> implemented the tool <b>vt2iso</b> and the virtual terminal handling
-- Pioneer Win32 User and <b>First External Contributor</b>: <a id="ext" href="mailto:Brad.Cox_at_agcocorp:com">Brad Cox</a> who helped to find several optimization needs for documentation, tutorial and project generation support.
+- Pioneer Win32 User and <b>First External Contributor</b>: <a href="mailto:Brad.Cox_at_agcocorp:com">Brad Cox</a> who helped to find several optimization needs for documentation, tutorial and project generation support.
 The resulting documentation helped him finally to implement all missing VT Object types, which weren't needed for the <b>MiniVeg N</b> project.
 He is already using \isoaglib for some interesting test applications, and contributed all missing VT Objects, so that \isoaglib imeplements also VT Objects like Macro and AuxiliaryInput.
   Some other extensions from him are moveChildLocation and setOriginSKM functions for VT Objects, where appropriate.
   Last but not least, he started with us to integrate multi language support.

 \subsection Acknowledgements Acknowledgements
 - Thanks to the <strong>DFG</strong>, which finances the partial project 2 of the research group &quot;IKB-D&uuml;rnast&quot;.
-- Thanks to the <strong>research group of Prof. H. Auernhammer</strong> and to <a id="ext" href="mailto:m.wodok_at_osb-ag:de">Martin Wodok</a>, who developed LBS_Terminal.
+- Thanks to the <strong>research group of Prof. H. Auernhammer</strong> and to <a href="mailto:m.wodok_at_osb-ag:de">Martin Wodok</a>, who developed LBS_Terminal.
 - \anchor InitialFundingDfg <strong>Thanks to DFG funded research group IKB Duernast</strong><br/>
   The initial creation of the \isoaglib was enabled by the research project
-  <b>&quot;IKB D&uuml;rnast&quot;</b> which is leaded by <b>Prof. Auernhammer</b> at the <a id="ext" href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and
+  <b>&quot;IKB D&uuml;rnast&quot;</b> which is leaded by <b>Prof. Auernhammer</b> at the <a href="http://www.tec.wzw.tum.de/pflanztech/englisch/index.html">Department of Bio Resources and
   Land Use Technology - Crop Production Engineering</a>.
 - \anchor InitialSupport <strong>Thanks to development by Sensortechnik Wiedemann (STW)</strong><br/>
-  The development phase with some compiler issues was supported by the experts of the <b>ESX</b> engineering team at <a id="ext" href="http://www.sensor-technik.de">Sensortechnik Wiedemann (STW)</a>.
+  The development phase with some compiler issues was supported by the experts of the <b>ESX</b> engineering team at <a href="http://www.sensor-technik.de">Sensortechnik Wiedemann (STW)</a>.
-  Some of the main design goals were derived during a project with <a id="ext" href="http://www.sensor-technik.de">STW</a>
+  Some of the main design goals were derived during a project with <a href="http://www.sensor-technik.de">STW</a>
-  and <a id="ext" href="http://www.fendt.com/">AGCO Fendt</a> .
+  and <a href="http://www.fendt.com/">AGCO Fendt</a> .
 - \anchor IsoVtExtension <strong>Thanks to Fritzmeier for contribution of ISO 11783 Virtual Terminal support</strong><br/>
   The development of the central control unit for the chlorophyll sensor
-  <a id="ext" href="http://www.fritzmeier.de/engl/environment/environment_miniveg.htm">MiniVeg N</a> was heavily based on the prior work at \isoaglib,
+  <a href="http://www.fritzmeier.de/engl/environment/environment_miniveg.htm">MiniVeg N</a> was heavily based on the prior work at \isoaglib,
   so that Fritzmeier accepted to fund the development of ISO 11783 virtual terminal support in \isoaglib .
 - \anchor FirstWin32Users <strong>Thanks to eager and patient initial developers with Win32</strong><br/>
   As the \isoaglib is mainly developed on LINUX, all Win32 specific adaptations